arthurmco/familyline-testbed/README.md

 }
 ```

-Then, cmake it and build everything
+Then, cmake it

-## Running
+### Build

-Type `make familyline` to compile the game, `make
+To build the game, type `make familyline` to compile the game, `make
 familyline-server` to compile the server (that doesn't work yet) or
 `make familyline-tests` to make the tests.

+(On Windows, inside Visual Studio, the targets might appear as projects
+inside the solutions).

+We use doxygen to document the source, so if you want to generate some
+source documentation, type `make docs`.
+The docs will be generated
+inside the `docs/doxygen` folder

+## Running

 The executables have the same names as the targets.
 Have fun!